datopian/markdowndb/examples/nextjs-blog/README.md

 Visit http://localhost:3000/blog to see your blog posts listed.

 Congratulations!
 You've successfully created a simple Next.js blog using MarkdownDB.
 Explore more features and customize your blog as needed.

+**Flag:** While `mddb` may not offer significantly more than manual handling, it stands out as a straightforward, extensively tested, and lightweight library.

+**Additional Features:**

+- **Tag Querying:** Easily retrieve tags from all files, streamlining organization and categorization.
+- **Backward/Forward Links:** Establish links for enhanced file interconnectivity and navigation.
+- **Custom Field Calculation:** Automatically calculate custom fields based on file content, reducing manual effort.
+- **Schema Validation:** Ensure file adherence to a predefined schema for data integrity.